Aurélien Pradié: Member of the National Assembly, 2017–present

 In June 2016, Pradié was nominated by The Republicans in Lot's 1st constituency for the 2017 elections.
 In the first round, he received 24% of the vote, going up against Sébastien Maurel of La République en marche in the second round.
 Pradié beat Maurel in the second round with 51.3% of the vote, supported by strong results in rural parts of the district.
 His election made him the youngest MP in the history of Lot and came as a surprise in an area that has historically voted for left-wing parties.

 In parliament, Pradié has since been serving on the Committee on Legal Affairs.
 From 2018 until 209, he was also a member of the Committee on Cultural Affairs and Education.
 In addition to his committee assignments, he chairs the French-Afghan Parliamentary Friendship Group and is a member of the French-Lebanese Parliamentary Friendship Group.

 Pradié supported Laurent Wauquiez for the 2017 leadership campaign, nominating him on the final ballot.
 He then became a member of the internal faction known as « Les Populaires », launched by Guillaume Peltier within Les Républicains.
 In November 2018, Pradié joined the Shadow cabinet of Laurent Wauquiez, in charge of disability issues and solidarity.

 In October 2019, after Christian Jacob became leader of The Republicans, Pradié became Secretary-General of the party.

 In October 2018, Pradié defended a bill in the National Assembly in favor of better inclusion of handicapped children and adolescents in public schools.
 This bill would have included better status for the students and their caregivers on campus and had widespread political support, but was rejected by La République En Marche!.

 On December 8, 2018, Pradié launched the first "Citizens Council of Lot" in Cahors, as he promised to do during his election campaign.

 At the Republicans’ national convention in December 2021, Pradié was part of the 11-member committee which oversaw the party's selection of its candidate for the 2022 presidential elections.
 He also served as one of the six spokespersons for the LR candidate, Valérie Pécresse.

 In 2023, the Republicans' leadership dismissed Pradié as deputy party leader, after he had failed to join the party in backing President Emmanuel Macron's plan to raise the retirement age.

 Political positions

-Pradié has described himself as being on the sensible right, close to the ideologies of predecessors like Jacques Chirac and Georges Pompidou.
+Pradié has described himself as being on the sensible right, close to the ideologies of predecessors President of France like Jacques Chirac and Georges Pompidou.
 A member of the Georges Pompidou Institute, he joined the scientific council of the Jacques Chirac Foundation in April 2018.

 In July 2019, Pradié voted against the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.